Adpros7/easier-openai/README.md

-# Easier GPT
+# Easier OpenAI

-Easy GPT offers a light wrapper around the OpenAI Python SDK so you can chat with models, toggle built-in tools, upload reference files, and request images through one unified helper.
+Easier OpenAI offers a light wrapper around the OpenAI Python SDK so you can chat with models, toggle built-in tools, upload reference files, and request images through one unified helper.

 ## Highlights